utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-data.md

 ## Import from cURL commands

-To learn more about using cURL commands to import data, go to [Importing cURL commands](/docs/getting-started/importing-and-exporting/importing-curl-commands/).
+To learn more about using cURL commands to import data, go to [Import cURL commands](/docs/getting-started/importing-and-exporting/importing-curl-commands/).

 ## Import API definitions

-To learn more about importing your API definitions into Postman, go to [Importing an API](/docs/designing-and-developing-your-api/importing-an-api/).
+To learn more about importing your API definitions into Postman, go to [Import an API into Postman](/docs/designing-and-developing-your-api/importing-an-api/).